nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 reads '0 patients found.'
 We propose an enhancement to provide a clearer message such as 'No patients found,' offering better clarity and user understanding.

+9. **Improved Patient Clearing Process:**
+Currently, HealthSync allows users to use the shortcut `c` to clear all patients in the HealthSync application.
+While this provides a quick method for clearing patient data, it lacks a safeguard against accidental data loss.
+We propose an enhancement to the patient clearing process by introducing a warning popup.
+When a user triggers the patient clearing shortcut 'c', a confirmation popup will appear, prompting the user to double-check their intention before proceeding with the clearance.